 Outcomes Conclusion Issued a report to those charged with governance of the PCC/CC communicating significant findings resulting from our audit.
 We issued our Audit Results Report on the 17 November 2021.
-Issued a certificate that we have completed the audit in accordance with the requirements of the Local Audit and Accountability Act 2014 and the National Audit Office's 2020 Code of Audit Practice.
-We have not yet performed the procedures required by the National Audit Office (NAO) on the Whole of Government Accounts submission, as at the date of this report the NAO have not issued their guidance to auditors.
-We will complete this work in line with the instructions issued by the NAO when it is appropriate to do so.
+Issued a certificate that we have completed the audit in accordance with the requirements of the Local Audit and Accountability Act 2014 and the National Audit Office's 2020 Code o of Audit Practice.
 We will issue our Audit Certificate on completion of this work.